A Walk Along The Limehouse Cut Canal

 The canal is now a tranquil place to walk along with parts of the banks semi-wild and it is a home to wildlife including swans, ducks, geese, cormorants, moorhens and coots.
 Access along the towpath is excellent since a section of floating towpath has been installed to cover the section under the A12.

 Limehouse Cut no longer has any locks to call its own.
-At its western end it is connected directly to the Limehouse Basin which has lock gates at its entrance from the River Thames and at the mouth of the Regent's Canal.
+At its western end it is connected directly to the Limehouse Basin which has lock gates at its entrance from the River Thames and at the mouth of the Regent’s Canal.
 At the eastern end the Limehouse Cut connects directly to the Lee Navigation which is a canalised river with Bow Locks linking to the tidal Bow Creek.
-When it opened 1770 the Limehouse Cut had two sets of locks - Bromley Lock sealed the eastern end of the Limehouse Cut and Thames Lock the western end.
+When it opened 1770 the Limehouse Cut had two sets of locks – Bromley Lock sealed the eastern end of the Limehouse Cut and Limehouse Lock the western end.

 Many of the old working buildings on either side of the Limehouse Cut are still present interspersed with more modern houses and apartment blocks.